About the Fellowship

 On-service fellows will manage the inpatient endocrine and diabetes service, under the supervision of attending faculty.
 They will round with pediatric residents and see all consults and primary endocrine and diabetes patients.
 On-service fellows will also see urgent outpatient consultations, and triage urgent patient phone calls.

 When off service, fellows will attend two clinics per week including their own continuity clinic.
 The continuity clinic will carry on through all 3 years of fellowship and will be staffed by a dedicated attending physician.
 Non-continuity teaching clinics are preceded by a one-hour conference with the attending, which is spent discussing cases to be seen and endocrine/diabetes topics of interest.
-Incorporated in teaching clinic schedule are our multidisciplinary clinics including Comprehensive CAH and hyperandrogenism clinic, Turner syndrome clinic, EMPOWER weight management clinic, Type 2 diabetes clinic, Neuro-oncology Clinic, and Thyroid nodule clinic.
+Incorporated in teaching clinic schedule are our multidisciplinary clinics including comprehensive CAH and hyperandrogenism clinic, Turner syndrome clinic, EMPOWER weight management clinic, type 1 and type 2 diabetes clinics, rare bone disorder clinic, neuro-oncology Clinic, and thyroid nodule clinic.
 In addition, fellows have the opportunity to do rotations in other CHLA divisions, including but not limited to Lipid clinic (Cardiology), Transgender clinic (Adolescent Medicine) and Genetics clinic.

 Fellows engage in research throughout their training (for a total of 22 months while "off service").
 In their first year, fellows will choose their research project and mentors, in coordination with the fellowship director.
 They will lay the groundwork for their project(s), and choose their Scholarship Oversight Committee, which will monitor their scholarly progress throughout their fellowship.
 During the second and third years, fellows will focus primarily on their research project(s).
 Clinical research projects are expected to be hypothesis-driven and rigorously performed.
 Bench research should involve a discrete project in which the fellow does the majority of the hands-on work.
 Both types of research should lead to one or more first-authored publications for the fellow.
 Fellows are encouraged to attend and present their research at institutional, local, and national scientific meetings, and the division provides clinical coverage and financial support for these activities.
 Fellows are required to apply for at least one grant during their fellowship.